elastic/harp/samples/onboarding/2-secret-container/2-specifications.md

 * The `identitifer` is the anonymized recipient identifier.
-* The `key` is a NaCL `box` that contains the payload key encrypted using the recipient public key, so thaht only the owner of the private key can open the box.
+* The `key` is a NaCL `box` that contains the payload key encrypted using the recipient public key, so that only the owner of the private key can open the box.

 Container definition :